E3SM-Project/PAM/README.md

   // Allocate and initialize internal data that depends on the state or micro class
-  // The micro class is largely there to give the tracer index for water vapor template <class MICRO> void init_state_and_tracers( DataManager &dm , MICRO const &micro );
+  // The micro class is largely there to give the tracer index for water vapor
+  // At the end of this call, the Dycore needs to convert its internal state to the coupler state
+  // so that the coupler state is properly initialized template <class MICRO> void init_state_and_tracers( DataManager &dm , MICRO const &micro );

   // Perform a dynamics time step: